dirkwhoffmann/vAmigaTS/Denise/Sprites/README.md

 This test suite verfies some basic sprite properties.

+#### sprdma1 and sprdma2

+Toggles the SPRDMA bit in DMACON at certain positions.

 #### attached1

 Draws two columns of attached sprites (sprites with the AT bit set).